ccabanero/ios-cloudkit-snippets/README.md

 ####Launching the CloudKit Dashboard

 In Xcode, under the __iCloud capability__ section, simply click on the CloudKit Dashboard button.
 This will open the Dashboard in your web browser.
-Alternatively, just go to https://icloud.developer.apple.com/dashboard and authenticate with your iSO Developer Program credentials.
+Alternatively, just go to https://icloud.developer.apple.com/dashboard and authenticate with your Developer Program credentials.

-All of your CloudKit containers between your different iOS Apps can be centrally managed here.
+All of your CloudKit containers between your different Apps are centrally managed here.
 Use the top left drop-down list to switch between different App Containers.

 See screenshot below ...